kgish/skillzz/README.md

 ## Tags

 In order to be able to group similar skills together and improve overall searchability, a 'Tag' may be used.
-This is a single-word label attached to a given skill thus giving it extra granuality for searching.
+This is a single-word label attached to a given skill thus giving it extra granularity for searching.

 A given skill can have one or more tags, and unique tags can be shared across different skills.